 Rate Design for Residential Electricity Customers

+On April 2, 2015 the OEB released its Board Policy: a New Distribution Rate Design for Residential Electricity Customers (EB-2014-0210), which stated that electricity distributors will transition to a fully fixed monthly distribution service charge for residential customers which will be implemented, in most cases, over a period of four years, beginning in 2016.

 ERHDC began the transition to fully fixed rates for residential customers as of May 1, 2021.
 ERHDC is transitioning over a period of 5 years as approved in its most recent Cost of Service Rate Application (EB-2020-0020).
 The transition was approved for an increase of 1/6 in year 1 with an equal 1/4 transition in years 2-5.
 Tab 16 in the 2022 IRM Rate Generator Model calculates an increase of the existing monthly fixed charges by the Price Cap Index of 3.15%.
 ERH requests the Board approve the adjustments as identified in the model.
 ERH does not request any further revenue to cost ratio adjustments as part of this application.

+When determining ERHDC’s residential customers 10th consumption percentile, 12 months of actual source data was used on all residential customers to get an average consumption amount per customers.
+Based on the number of customers and sorting the consumption from smallest to largest, it was determined that the 10th consumption percentile for ERHDC’s residential customer is 318 kWh.

+Comparing ERHDC’s total bill impacts of a customer at the 10th consumption percentile, the total bill increases by 8.43% for residential RPP customers as shown in Figure 1 below.

+Figure 1 – Total Bill Impact – 10th Consumption Percentile

 Retail Transmission Service Rates